ganslate-team/ganslate/docs/package_overview/4_architectures.md

 The `BaseGAN` class has an associated `dataclass` at `ganslate.configs.base.BaseGANConfig` that defines all its basic settings including the settings for optimizer, generator, and discriminator.
 Since the different GAN architectures have their own specific settings, each of them also has an associated configuration `dataclass` that inherits from `ganslate.configs.base.BaseGANConfig` and defines additional architecture-specific settings.

-Owing to its extensible design, `ganslate` additionally enables users to modify the existing GANs by overriding certain functionalities or to define their own custom image translation GAN from scratch.
+As a result to its extensible design, `ganslate` additionally enables users to modify the existing GANs by overriding certain functionalities or to define their own custom image translation GAN from scratch.
 The former is discussed in the context of loss functions as part of the basic tutorial [Your First Project](../tutorials_basic/2_new_project.md).
 Whereas, the latter is part of the advanced tutorial [Writing Your Own GAN Class from Scratch](../tutorials_advanced/1_custom_gan_architecture.md).